mozeezy/learning_aws/Day03/README.md

     - Analogy: You only pay for certain rooms in a building.

 ##### Step 4 - Add Storage
-- Here is where you can add Elastic Block Stores (EBS) -- which are volumes -- to your instances.
+- Here is where you can add storage such as Elastic Block Stores (EBS) -- which are volumes -- to your instances.
 Think of a C: drive in windows, which allows for persistence of data.

 ##### Step 5 - Configure Security Groups
 - These are firewall rules that controls who can access the EC2 instance.